Lay Mission-Helpers Association

 Our work overseas includes healthcare, education, technical and vocational training, administration, pastoral ministry, computers, etc.

-Our lay missioners work in Ecuador, Papua New Guinea, Ghana and Uganda.
+Our lay missioners work in Ghana, Uganda, and Papua New Guinea.

 Three years, renewable.